andrewzm/EFDR/README.md

 References
 ----------

-Pavlicová, Martina, Thomas J. Santner, and Noel Cressie.
-"Detecting signals in FMRI data using powerful FDR procedures."
+Pavlicová, M., Santner,  T. J., and Cressie, N. "Detecting signals in FMRI data using powerful FDR procedures."
 Statistics and its interface 1 (2008): 23-32.

-Shen, Xiaotong, Hsin-Cheng Huang, and Noel Cressie.
-"Nonparametric hypothesis testing for a spatial signal."
+Shen, X., Huang, H.-C., and Cressie, N. "Nonparametric hypothesis testing for a spatial signal."
 Journal of the American Statistical Association 97.460 (2002): 1122-1140.